-Students at the University of Colorado Boulder have several options to fit their needs and interests in studying engineering for developing communities™.
+Students at the University of Colorado Boulder have several options to fit their needs and interests in studying Global Engineering.

 If so, enroll in a Master of Science Professional track degree program with an emphasis in Engineering for Developing Communities.
 This program will challenge you to expand your way of thinking about the world and engineering's effect upon it!
 Taking a holistic, interdisciplinary approach, you will learn to view engineering challenges as opportunities to help create a more sustainable, equitable world.
 Application directions are provided on the Professional Master's page.